OffcierCia/Generative-Engine-Optimization/README.md

 Strong copy on a site that blocks GPTBot / PerplexityBot never enters the retrieval set.

+## Disclaimer

+These are working notes.
+Engines change retrieval stacks.
+Cloudflare’s checks and scores will move.
+Nothing here is a guarantee of citations, traffic, or revenue.
+Use judgment.

 ## Support

 If this saved you time: [Donate](github.com/OffcierCia/support)